 \section{Experiment I: Planning tasks in simulator}

-We experimented with path planning using spatial concepts including topological structures from human speech instructions.
-We show that the proposed method can improve the efficiency of path planning.
-The simulator environment was SIGVerse, version 3.0~\cite{inamura2021sigverse}.
+We experimented with path planning using spatial concepts, including topological structures from human speech instructions.
+In this experiment, as a first step, we demonstrated that the proposed method can improve the efficiency of path planning when the ideal spatial concept is in place.
+The simulator environment was SIGVerse Version 3.0~\citep{inamura2021sigverse}.
 The virtual robot model in SIGVerse is the Toyota Human Support Robot (HSR).
-We used five three-bedroom home environments\footnote{3D home environment models are available at \url{https://github.com/a-taniguchi/SweetHome3D_rooms}.} with different layouts and room sizes.
+We used five three-bedroom home environments\footnote{three-dimensional (3D) home environment models are available at \url{https://github.com/a-taniguchi/SweetHome3D_rooms}.} with different layouts and room sizes.